reaphq/kyc-share-token/README.md

 68c276d1827b5c7a72ec6210,c9876543-21fe-dcba-9876-543210fedcba,basic-kyc-level
 ```

-> **Note**: The `applicantLevel` column can be left empty to use Sumsub's default verification level.
-The column header must still be present in the CSV.
+> **Note**: The `applicantLevel` column is optional and can be completely omitted.
+When not provided, Sumsub will use the default verification level.

 See [examples/sample_input.csv](examples/sample_input.csv) for a complete example.